ravaioli/solarpunk-mandala/docs/core-model/02-epistemic-architecture-tesseract.md

 ---
 # Epistemic Architecture: The Tesseract

 If consciousness is primary, how does it appear as a multi-perspectival reality?
 The answer is the tesseract—a four-dimensional hypercube used not as a literal claim, but as a cognitive prosthetic to map the eight cubes of epistemic access, which are observed and integrated from the Central Core (ॐ).
+The Tesseract claims scale-free applicability.
+This protocol makes that claim operational through explicit translation rules.

 ## 🧊 The Knowledge Hypercube

 *With our reality defined (01), we now need a structure to organize knowledge within it.
 Enter the tesseract: a 4D structure that helps us think beyond 3D limitations.*

 **Pedagogical Warning:** This is intentionally disorienting.
 If you feel confused, that's the point—you're experiencing dimensional expansion.